DNS-based Authentication of Named Entities

 by using information made available in DNS.
 By binding the key information to

 a domain name and protecting that binding with DNSSEC,

 applications can easily discover autenticated keys for services.

-developers.
-The DANE working group will also assist other working
+working group will also assist other working groups with adding

 When work on currently chartered documents is complete the WG